2021 Tampa Bay Buccaneers season: NFC Divisional Playoffs: vs. (4) Los Angeles Rams

-Stafford shrugged off a first down sack and connected with Cooper Kupp for a 20-yard gain to the 44 yard line.
+Stafford shrugged off a first-down sack and connected with Cooper Kupp for a 20-yard gain to the 44-yard line.
 Stafford and Kupp hooked up on the very next play for a 44-yard bomb over the middle as Kupp (9 receptions, 183 yards) beat Buccaneers free safety Antoine Winfield Jr. in single coverage all the way down to the Tampa Bay 12.
 Stafford then spiked the ball with four seconds remaining to set up Gay's winning kick.
-It was the Buccaneers' third loss in as many postseason meetings with the Rams, the last two occurring in NFC Championship in 1979 and 1999.
+It was the Buccaneers' third loss in as many postseason meetings with the Rams, the last two occurring in NFC Championship Games in 1979 and 1999.
 With the crushing 30–27 loss, Tampa Bay finished with a total combined record of 14–5, including the postseason.